AustenLamacraft/al-folio/_drafts/real-nvp-equals-canonical-transformations-almost.md

 ## Generative Modelling as a Control Problem

 When we simulate an autonomous (time-independent) system, the maps applied are the same at each time step.
 Our goal is different -- we care only about the distribution we end up with -- so there is no need for the $T(\mathbf{p})$ and $V(\mathbf{q})$ to be the same at each step.
-This has the flavour of a control problem: how to best sculpt one distribution into another.
+This has the flavour of a control problem: how to best sculpt one distribution into another?

 {% cite Salimans:2015aa %}